 If you’re a student taking on debt for college, then you need to be smart about managing your debt load, keeping your interest down, and keeping your options open.

-In either case, you may be a good candidate for a student loan or a student loan consolidation through Navy Federal Credit Union.
+As a graduate, you need to find ways to escape student loan debt as fast as possible.
+In either case, you may be a good candidate for a student loan or a student loan refinancing through Navy Federal Credit Union.

 NFCU Private Student Loans

 Private Student Loans: 10 years

 Navy Federal Credit Union (NCFU) has been around since the end of the Great Depression.
 In 1933, the credit union was founded by seven Navy employees that wanted to help their co-workers meet their financial goals.
 To that end, Navy Federal has helped military members, veterans, Department of Defense employees, and their families access affordable rates across the board.

 To obtain a Navy Federal Credit Union student loan, you must become a member of NFCU.
 You will be able to join if you are an Active Duty member of the Army, Marine Corps, Navy, Air Force, Coast Guard, National Guard, or Space Force.
 Additionally, you may qualify if you are a DoD Officer Candidate, DoD reservist, veteran, retiree, or annuitant.
 Family members may also join.

 If you can join Navy Federal, you will be allowed to apply for a student loan through them.
 Although the credit union has been around for decades, its student loan offerings are relatively new, coming on the market in 2015.
 NFCU is working with LendKey to provide a streamlined student loan lending experience.